thoufond/thoufond/templates.md

 }
 ```

-So it doesn't matter if you call the function with arguments of different data type ,say `char , int , double` it will do the swapping without any error.
+So it doesn't matter if you call the function with arguments of different data type, say `char, int, double` it will do the swapping without any error.

 ### Bubblesort Genric function